git-courses-info/git-ultimate-course-backup/README.md

 - a) Fast-forward merge: When branches have not diversed.
 - b) 3-way merging: When we add additional commit to master,\
   git makes a new commit to combine the two branches.
-So we have 3 commits, master, branch an merging one.
+So we have 3 commits, master, branch and merging one.

 8. Fast forwarding: